Function

 • Evaluate clinical efficacy against TPP

-• Establish plan for phase 3 extension
+• Establish plan for phase 3 extension, if needed

 CRITERIA REQUIRED